 Sleep well

-Just as electronic gadgets can lead to increased feelings of stress as we are constantly ‘on alert’, they can also affect your quality of sleep.
-You’re probably aware that sleep is a key consideration when you’re trying to figure out how to have more energy.
-Just like exercise and nutrition, it requires focus and planned action steps in order to improve it.
-So switch off all devices at least two hours before bed and avoid bright lights during this time too.
-Be wary of caffeine containing beverages.
-If you have any trouble getting to sleep, or waking during the night, caffeine is best avoided after midday.
+Just as electronic gadgets can lead to increased stress as we are constantly ‘on alert, ’ they can also affect your sleep quality.
+You’re probably aware that sleep is a key consideration when figuring out how to have more energy.
+Just like exercise and nutrition, it requires focus and planned action steps to improve it.

 Are you uninspired?

 This is a question you should ask yourself if you want to know how to have more energy.
-Sometimes boredom, or a lack of inspiration for your job or life in general can lead you to believe you’re low on energy.
-Instead, you could be simply uninspired and lacking motivation.
+Sometimes, boredom or a lack of inspiration for your job or life in general can lead you to believe you’re low on energy.
+Instead, you could simply be uninspired and lacking motivation.

-If you think this might be the case, start by brainstorming the things that you love doing.
-What gets you excited or inspired?
-What makes you laugh out loud?
-Jump for joy?
-How can you put more of these things into your life?
 Are certain things or people bringing you down?
-How can you do less of these things, or spend less time with these people?
+How can you do less of these things or spend less time with these people?
 Identifying and becoming aware of where your lack of inspiration comes from is the first step toward taking action to improve things.

 For more information on a holistic health approach to supercharge your energy levels, check out my commonly asked holistic wellness questions (with links to the answers)